 Can Herb Schultz help me get my name on (or off) the birth record?

 Yes.
-To set up a free consultation to get your name on — or off — a birth record, please call Herb Schultz at (309) 788-4539 or reach our office by e-mail by using the contact form found throughout this website.
+To set up a free consultation to get your name on — or off — a birth record, please call Herb Schultz at

 Is my child's last name automatically changed when I am added to the birth record as the father?